-Post being shared on Facebook claims that you can click to get a free $250 Costco coupon to celebrate Christmas.
+Post being shared on Facebook claims that you can click to get a free $250 Costco coupon to celebrate the company’s 40th Anniversary.

 The post is fraudulent and it is not associated with Costco in any way.
 Those who participate have no chance whatsoever of getting a Costco coupon.